 Call: 949-443-0171

-Please reach us at karen@document-allstars.com if you cannot find an answer to your question.
+Please reach us at karen@document-allstars.com if you can't find an answer to your grammar question.

 In everyday emails, it's not unusual to see, "Please call John or myself if you have any questions."
 Only you can make a call to yourself, and if you leave John out of the sentence, you'd say, "Please call me if you have any questions."
 The correct use is "Please call John or me if you have any questions."